Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Network Construction and Illustrative Applications

 After classifying utterances using prompt engineering, we created a directed network representation to systematically analyze student interaction patterns.
 The representation of student interaction patterns as networks enables both visualization and systematic analysis of classroom dynamics.

 We formalized student interactions using an adjacency matrix, where the matrix elements indicate the frequency of specific interaction types between two students during the observation period.
 We then visualized the constructed network structure using nodes to represent individual students and directed weighted edges between nodes to represent the nature and frequency of the interactions between the two students.
+For explanatory (EXP) utterances, directed edges are constructed from the speaker to all other members of the same small group, reflecting the broadcast nature of explanations within group discussions.
+For engagement (EOI) utterances, the LLM identifies the specific student whose idea is being engaged with based on the conversational context, and a directed edge is formed from the engaging student to that target student.

-For instance, when a student offers multiple explanations to a peer, a directed edge is formed from the explaining student (source) to the listening student (target), with the edge weight reflecting the total number of explanatory interactions.
-Engagement interactions similarly generate directed edges from the engaging student to the idea originator, with edge weights reflecting the interaction frequency.
-To capture the varying intensity of student engagement more precisely, we implemented a differential weighting scheme for these interactions.
-While explanatory interactions maintained equal weights, we applied multiplication factors to different levels of engagement: medium-level engagements received double weight, and high-level engagements received triple weight relative to low-level engagements.
-This weighted approach ensures that more substantive forms of participation exert proportionally greater influence on the structure of the network, better reflecting their educational importance.
+To capture the varying intensity of student engagement more precisely, we implemented a differential weighting scheme for EOI interactions.
+This ordinal weighting reflects the hierarchical nature of the engagement levels defined in the coding scheme: medium-level engagements received double weight, and high-level engagements received triple weight relative to low-level engagements, while explanatory interactions maintained equal weights.

 While this network construction process allows us to represent valuable aspects of classroom interactions, analyzing classroom conversation data in a network also presents unique analytical challenges.
 Unlike conventional social network datasets, our classroom interactions are often characterized by limited and sparse connections, as conversations frequently occur within small groups during specific question discussions.
 To overcome the sparsity of individual lesson networks and facilitate a more comprehensive analysis of overall interaction patterns, we aggregated data across all six lessons to construct a single composite network.